 How Is Surgery Performed?

 Most surgeries take place in an operating room under some sort of anesthesia.
-In the operating room, the surgeon will work with a team of nurses and technicians to prepare your child and perform the surgery.
-These team members each have specific roles, such as monitoring your child’s blood pressure, heart rate, and breathing, and providing the surgeon with the instruments needed to perform the surgery.
+In the operating room, the surgeon will work with a team of nurses and technicians to prepare your child and perform the procedure.
+These team members each have specific roles, such as monitoring your child’s blood pressure, heart rate, and breathing, and providing the surgeon with the instruments needed.